-The term commercial property management can be a bit abstract – what exactly does it mean?
+The term commercial property management can be a bit abstract, as it encompasses many things, but what exactly does it mean?

-This comprehensive guide will review everything you need to know, including the types of property management, what a property manager does, and other factors to look for.
+This comprehensive guide to commercial property management will review everything you need to know, including the types of property management, what a property manager does, and other factors to look for.

 The Basics of Commercial Property Management